 Like Alison wrote last week in her post Existential Crisis and then Feeling for Change, I want to write.
 And read.
 Oh, I so understand.
 The Business of Blogging can be mind-numbing and soul sucking.
 It truly can be when we allow others to dictate the directions we take.

-And yet The Business of Blogging is necessary for my life.
+But reality is that The Business of Blogging is necessary for my life.

 Like Sue wrote in her decision to take an extended break and live real life in Hitting the Pause Button, sometimes we need downtime which is why I haven’t blogged much the past few weeks.
 I was allowing myself to do other things.